ndrakos/blog/_posts/2020-11-23-Metallicities.md

 <img src="{{ site.baseurl }}/assets/plots/20201123_W18Fig20.png">

-My metallicities seem a bit low... i.e. at masses of $$10^9$$ my median metallicities are ~8 versus ~8.5.
-Additionally, there should probably be more of a redshift dependance.
+My metallicities seem a bit low... i.e. at masses of $$10^9$$ my median metallicities are ~8 versus ~8.5 in the Manncci et al 2010 plot.
+This could be because I'm including higher redshift galaxies; I did not find much a redshift dependance, but I have very little low redshift galaxies because of the narrow size of the survey.
+My results do agree well with the mock galaxies at higher redshifts in the W18 plot.

-## A Closer Look at SFRs
+## Star Formation Rates

 I also took a closer look at the SFRs (assigned from Shreiber et al. 2017 equations 10 and 12 for star-forming (SF) and quiescent (Q) galaxies, respectively):